AnoukSmet/Dog-Health-Tracker/README.md

 This will be displayed above the dog profile on small devices and on top of the dashboard for large screen.
 The dashboard should be very clear and intuitive to use.

-When the user doesn't have any dog yet added to its useraccount, a blank dashboard will be displayed with a very clear call-to-action to add the first dog.
+When the user doesn't have any dog yet added to its user account, a blank dashboard will be displayed with a very clear call-to-action to add the first dog.
 On the place where normally the logs would show, I will the following text: "After you added your dog, come here to start tracking!"

 * **Implementation**